Ivy League: Prestige

 Members of the League have been highly ranked by various university rankings.
 All of the Ivy League schools are consistently ranked within the top 20 national universities by the U.S. News & World Report Best Colleges Ranking.
-The Wall Street Journal rankings place all eight of the universities within the top 15 in the country.

-Further, Ivy League members have produced many Nobel laureates and winners of the Nobel Memorial Prize in Economic Sciences.
-Another measure is endowment size per student.

 Collaboration

 Collaboration between the member schools is illustrated by the student-led Ivy Council that meets in the fall and spring of each year, with representatives from every Ivy League school.
 The governing body of the Ivy League is the Council of Ivy Group presidents, composed of each university president.
 During meetings, the presidents discuss common procedures and initiatives for their universities.

 The universities collaborate academically through the IvyPlus Exchange Scholar Program, which allows students to cross-register at one of the Ivies or another eligible school such as Berkeley, Chicago, MIT, and Stanford.